 What do I mean by that?

 But they do know what gets them interested.
-Jazzed.
-Engaged.

 How do you teach if you don't know more than your students?
 Good question.

 I followed my students advice.
-I put the lead in his hands. he offered to write up the idea, which became a research project filled with choice and options.
+I put the lead in his hands.
+He offered to write up the idea, which became a research project filled with choice and options.
 The class loved it.
 They dove in.

 There is enormous power in letting go.
 The students know how they want to learn.
-And if you build a trusting relationship with your students, they will tell you.
+And if you build a trusting relationship with students, they will tell you.
 If you're lucky.

 Hi.
 My name is Stephen Tesher.
-I am a writer and an educator.
-Most importantly, I am a father.
-I've authored three books, staged numerous plays and written screenplays, articles, and this blog.
+I am a novelist, screenwriter, educator, and father.
+I've authored three books, staged numerous plays and optioned screenplays, articles, and this blog.